-Know your duties in defense, stay goal-side of the attacker, put your body on the line, and be brave.
+To be better in defense, stay the goal-side of the attacker, put your body on the line, and be brave.
 Get better by improving your fitness, strength, speed, and timing.

 Take part in the soccer drill below to test yourself in the toughest situations like the pros.
 Practice as much as you can and with good quality players to push on your game.